 - Repeat Step 4 to create as many output renditions as you need for your transcoder.
 Typically you might create a high-bitrate rendition that matches the source encoder's settings, and then create additional, lower-quality output renditions.

 Create the HLS stream target

 You can create one of three types of HLS stream target for the transcoder:

 - A Wowza CDN on Akamai target that receives the HLS stream

 - A custom target that receives the HLS stream at an Akamai CDN edge server.

 You can reduce the segment size with all types of HLS targets.

 For this tutorial, we'll create a Wowza CDN on Fastly stream target.

-- For the transcoder's highest bitrate output rendition, click Add a Stream Target and select Wowza CDN on Akamai - HLS.
+- For the transcoder's highest bitrate output rendition, click Add a Stream Target and select Wowza CDN on Fastly.

 - Specify the Target Name.
 The Target Name is required but doesn't have to be unique, and it can't be longer than 255 characters.